xtompie/typed/README.md

 ### Source

-Primitve field name can have character that can't be used in method property name.
+Primitve field name can have characters that can't be used in method property name.
 To solve this `Source` can be used.

 ```php